What is the Genetic Medicines Test Service and how does it work?

 Some genes, like CYP2D6 and CYP2C19, can provide information on multiple drug classes.
 For instance, these same genes can be involved in antidepressant medications, opioid pain medications, antipsychotics, proton pump inhibitors and nerve pain medications.

-What are the limitations I need to be made aware of?
+What are the limitations of the Genetic Medicines Test Service that I need to be aware of?

 Negative Predictive Test (NPT)